 The Second Step was to Prep the Soil and Dig Out the Border

 After the new fence was built, we tackled the garden.
 The most important thing a garden needs is healthy soil.
 I ordered a soil testing kit from Michigan State University.
 I took soil samples all along the length of the border and mailed them to the Soil Lab.
 The results were available in a couple of weeks.
 The test results told us to add nitrogen and lime and to maintain the organic material level.

 So, I ordered compost.
 Lots of compost.
 8 yards of compost to be exact.

 Creating the Border

-We kept a simple rectangular border roughly 6 feet deep and 150 feet long.
+The border is a simple rectangle measuring 6 feet deep by 150 feet long.
 The border extends the entire length of the fence.
-We used string lines to ensure we dug a straight edge for the border.
-It took a bit of manual labor and shovels to define the edges.
+We used string lines to dig a straight border edge with a shovel.

-Once the edges were defined, we cleared out the weeds and unwanted plant material.
-The previous garden was over run with day lilies and ribbon grass.
+Once the edges were set, we cleared out the weeds and unwanted plant material.
+The previous garden was overrun with daylilies and ribbon grass.
 Both considered too aggressive for a low maintenance garden.

-We kept a small section of day lilies, but most were removed.
-We spread the compost into the new border and tilled it into the soil, covering the existing border with roughly 3-4 inches of compost.
+We kept a small section of daylilies, but most were removed.
+We spread the compost into the new border and tilled it into the soil.
+We covered the existing border with roughly 3-4 inches of compost.

 The Perennial Border Today

-It’s been roughly one year since we started our perennial border.
-The new plants are growing well and its actually starting to look like a garden.
-We have plans to add more structural elements to the border with tall, evergreen shrubs and tall grasses.
-It’s been such a fun project and I’m looking forward to watching things grow.
+It’s been a year since we started the perennial border.
+The new plants are growing well and it looks like a garden.
+We have plans to add more structure to the border with tall evergreens and grasses.
+It’s a fun project and I’m looking forward to watching the plants grow.